AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/upgrade-xml-documentation-prev-versions.md

 ## Common post‑upgrade tasks (all versions)

-After you install Experience Manager Guides, you may need to merge configurations applicable from the newly installed version to your setup.
+After installing Experience Manager Guides, you may need to merge configurations applicable from the newly installed version to your setup.

 >[!NOTE]
 >